programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 4. Install Azure Computer Vision on your machine.
 5. Transcribe handwriting in an image on a website.
 6. Transcribe handwriting in an image stored on your machine.

+## Images to transcribe

+Images used for transcription must be one of these formats: JPEG, PNG, GIF, or BMP.
+If the image is in a different format, it would have to be converted.
+If the image is in a PDF, it would have to be extracted into one of the compatible formats.
+This can be done via Python or other software, but this is outside the scope of this tutorial.
+The image size must be less than 4 megabytes (MB) but greater than 50 x 50 pixels.
+The choice of images to transcribe may require experimentation.
+Images with higher contrast and clear handwriting work better than images that are difficult to read or contain fragments of letters.
+Try a sample of images before starting a large transcription project.

 ### 1. Register for a Microsoft account
 1. Go to [https://portal.azure.com](https://portal.azure.com)